ebellocchia/telegram_payment_bot/README.md

 - **/users_list**: show the users list (can be run only in group)
 - **/invite_link**: generate a new invite link (can be run only in group)
 - **/check_no_username [<HOURS_LEFT>]**: show the list of chat members without a username (can be run only in group)
     - *HOURS_LEFT* (optional): hours left to set the username before being removed (only for printing the message).
 Hours are automatically converted to days if greater than 47.
-If zero, it'll print "as soon as possible".
+If less than 1, it'll print "as soon as possible".
 Default value: 0.
 - **/remove_no_username**: remove all the chat members without a username (can be run only in group)
 - **/check_payments_data** : check payments data for errors (e.g. invalid dates, duplicated usernames) and show them
 - **/email_no_payment [<DAYS_LEFT>]**: send a reminder email to chat members whose payment is expiring in the specified number of days
     - *DAYS_LEFT* (optional): number of days within which the payment expires.
-Zero means expiring today.
+Less than 1 means expiring today.
 Default value: 0.
 - **/check_no_payment [<DAYS_LEFT>] [<LAST_DAY>]**: show the list of chat members whose payment is expiring in the specified number of days (can be run only in group)
     - *DAYS_LEFT* (optional): number of days within which the payment expires.
-Zero means expiring today.
+Less than 1 means expiring today.
 Default value: 0.
     - *LAST_DAY* (optional): last day to complete the payment before being removed (only for printing the message).
-If zero, it'll print "within few days".
+If less than 1 or greater than 31, it'll print "within few days".
 Default value: 0.
 - **/remove_no_payment**: remove the chat members whose payment has expired (can be run only in group)

 Add *quiet* or *q* as last parameter to send the bot response in a private chat instead of the group chat.